3 Ingredient Biscuits

 • Preheat the oven to 250C/500F.
 Line a large baking sheet with parchment paper and set aside.

-• In a large mixing bowl, combine all the ingredients and mix well, until combined.
+• In a large mixing bowl, combine the self rising flour, salt, and heavy cream until combined.
 Using your hands, gently knead several times until smooth.

 • Lightly flour a kitchen surface and transfer the dough on top.
 Flatten the dough until around half an inch in thickness.
 Using a biscuit cutter, cut out biscuits and place them on the lined baking sheet.
 Brush the tops with extra heavy cream.